dotnet/aspnetcore/README.md

 Also check out the [.NET Homepage](https://www.microsoft.com/net) for released versions of .NET, getting started guides, and learning resources.

+See the [Issue Management Policies](https://github.com/aspnet/AspNetCore/blob/anurse/issue-policies/docs/IssueManagementPolicies.md) document for more information on how we handle incoming issues.

 ## How to Engage, Contribute, and Give Feedback

 Some of the best ways to contribute are to try things out, file issues, join in design conversations,